-In this article, we're going to look at the things you need to consider if you want to start trading Forex.
+In this article, we're going to look at the things you need to consider if you want to start trading Forex in 2018.

 Here you can learn how to go about selecting a broker, setting up a trading account, dedicating funds, using a trading terminal and a few other useful things when getting started in Forex.